 HOSPITALITY & TOURISM

 Frederick W. Cerrone is founder and chairman of Hotel Equities, a development and management company with more than 100 hotels in its present portfolio.
 Cerrone began his five-decade hospitality career as a desk clerk at Boston’s largest hotel; a general manager by the age of 21, and twice recognized as general manager of the year by national hotel franchises, he launched Hotel Equities in 1989.
-Cerrone is chairman of Marriott’s Fairfield Inn franchise advisory board and sits on the franchise advisory board for Marriott’s SpringHill Suites.
+Cerrone is chairman of Marriott’s Fairfield Inn franchise advisory board.
 Before embarking on a hospitality career, Cerrone served in the United States Marine Corps.